clemgris/IGDrivSim/README.md

 ## Run experiments 🔄

 The experiment configurations are located in scripts/config.
-To reproduce the results, run.

 To reproduce the results run:
    ```bash